Mercia Asset Management Executes Share Buyback

 Mercia Asset Management (GB:MERC) has released an update.

-Mercia Asset Management PLC, a specialist asset manager with over £1.5 billion in assets, has recently executed a share buyback program on the London Stock Exchange, purchasing 120,000 Ordinary shares at a price of 33.20 pence each.
-These shares will be held in treasury, and the company’s total Ordinary shares in issue now stand at 431,553,109.
-The buyback is part of an ongoing strategy, with further announcements to be made following additional purchases.
+Mercia Asset Management PLC, a specialist asset manager with over £1.5 billion in AUM, has executed a share buyback on the London Stock Exchange, acquiring 119,000 of its own shares at 33.10 pence each.
+The repurchased shares will be held in treasury, reducing the number of shares in issue and potentially signaling confidence to the market.
+Shareholders may use the updated share count as a reference for disclosing changes in their stake.

 For further insights into GB:MERC stock, check out TipRanks’ Stock Analysis page.